MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.108.md

 S9.5 *Upper beam headlamp indicator.* Each vehicle must have a means for indicating to the driver when the upper beams of the headlighting system are activated.
 The upper beam headlamp indicator is not required to be activated when an Adaptive Driving Beam system is operating in automatic mode.

-S9.5.1 *Indicator size and location.* The upper beam headlamp indicator must have a minimum area equivalent to that of a3/16 in diameter circle, and be plainly visible to drivers of all heights under normal driving conditions when headlamps are required.
+S9.5.1 *Indicator size and location.* The upper beam headlamp indicator must have a minimum area equivalent to that of a 3/16 in diameter circle, and be plainly visible to drivers of all heights under normal driving conditions when headlamps are required.

 S9.6 *Vehicular hazard warning signal operating unit.*